mbarouski/mb/base64-webpage/README.md

-# Personal page in base64 format
+# Webpage in base64 format

 Just copy content from [this file](./base64.txt) into browser address bar to see an example.